Backwash (The Wire): Plot

-Bunk and Beadie meet with Landsman to discuss using a computer to monitor dock traffic.
-He is initially outraged but is more accepting when he learns that Daniels has granted them space in his detail's off-site location.
+Bunk and Beadie meet with Landsman to discuss their using a computer to monitor dock traffic.
+Landsman is initially outraged until he learns that Daniels has granted them space in his detail's off-site location.
 Before storming out, he speculates that Daniels might take the Jane Doe case, which would relieve Homicide of the uncleared murders.
 Rawls later tries to persuade Daniels to take the Jane Does, but Daniels stands firm.
-Later, in an argument with Marla, Daniels defends his decision to stay in the BPD and tells her he is "playing their game" from now on.
+Later, in an argument with Marla, Daniels defends his decision to stay in the Baltimore Police Department and tells her he is "playing their game" from now on.

-Greggs and Prez follow up on the information from Shardene's friend, and find a strip club employing Eastern European dancers.
+Greggs and Prez follow up on the information from a friend of Shardene's and find a strip club employing Eastern European dancers.
 They watch as the girls leave the club and file into a van, which they follow to an apartment building.
 Meanwhile, Herc and Carver borrow an expensive surveillance bug to get information on the portside drug trade, allowing the clerk to hold Carver's credit card as collateral.
 They place the bug in a tennis ball and have some success monitoring Frog.
-However, when Nick arrives, Frog distractedly tosses the ball into the busy street, where it is demolished by a Mack truck.
+However, when Nick arrives, Frog distractedly tosses the ball into the busy street, where it is crushed by a truck.
 Herc and Carver later plan to fraudulently claim to work with an informant to recoup the cost of the bug.

 Beadie and Freamon continue to monitor drug trafficking through the port.
 When they note that Horseface will be working a ship, they call in Greggs and Prez for help with surveillance.
-Soon enough, Beadie sees him "lose" a container, which they follow back to an east side warehouse.
-There, they photograph Serge meeting with Proposition Joe.
+Soon enough, Beadie sees him "lose" a container, which they follow to an east side warehouse.
+There, they photograph Sergei meeting with Proposition Joe.
 Meanwhile, McNulty tries to rekindle his relationship with Elena, who admits she can never trust him again.
-The detail persuades Daniels to take on the Jane Doe murders in order to make their investigation a success.
-Daniels informs Rawls that he's willing to take on the case in exchange for Rawls' full support.
-However, Marla expresses anger and disappointment that Daniels has abandoned his career ambitions.
+The detail persuades Daniels to take on the Jane Doe murders, with Daniels informing Rawls that he's willing to do so in exchange for Rawls giving him everything he asks.
+However, Marla expresses anger that Daniels has abandoned his career ambitions.